cpp-lln-lab/bidspm/docs/source/workflows.rst

 List of the different workflows of the pipeline.

 Each has to be run for each task independently.
-All parameters should preferably be changed in the `opt` structure.
+All parameters should be changed in the `opt` structure.

 See the set up section.